-Asolo is all about the footwear.
-Outdoor enthusiasts, hikers, athletes and weekend warriors alike have flocked to this Italian company as a source for quality shoes and boots that are designed with both today’s technology and yesterday’s handmade craftsmanship.
+Asolo is all about footwear.
+Outdoor enthusiasts, hikers, athletes, and weekend warriors alike have flocked to this Italian company as a source for quality shoes and boots that are designed with both today’s technology and yesterday’s handmade craftsmanship.
 Although Asolo has a wide range of shoes available, where the brand really shines is with their boots.

 If you’re looking for a new pair of hiking boots that will keep your feet healthy and happy on even the most difficult trails, these should be on the top of your list to consider.

 Specs and Features of the TPS 520 GV

 Like the majority of boots by Asolo, the brand takes plenty of time to develop and design high-quality products that look as great as it performs.

 - Men’s – sizes 7 to 17, half sizes for 7 to 11